Reflections on huandao

 Realization 2: I’m emotionally attached

 On the last day, riding from Tainan to Kaohsiung, it wasn’t clear where one city ended and the next began.
-But as I approached the city center, and then saw Monkey Mountain in the distance, I experienced a stirring sense of home.
+But as I approached Kaohsiung’s city center, and then saw Monkey Mountain in the distance, I experienced a stirring sense of home.

 Stopped at a red light, with the mountain ahead of me, I actually wondered if I should update my pepeha.
 A strange thought to have, but then again, ‘home’ and ‘pepeha’ are conceptually related…